ucan-wg/spec/README.md

 Many thanks to [Irakli Gozalishvili](https://github.com/Gozala) for feedback and recommendations, including suggesting renaming a field to `can`.

-Thank you to [Dan Finlay](https://github.com/danfinlay) for being sufficiently passionate about OCAP that we realized that such systems had an actual chance of adoption in an ACL-dominated world.
+Thank you [Dan Finlay](https://github.com/danfinlay) for being sufficiently passionate about OCAP that we realized that such systems had an actual chance of adoption in an ACL-dominated world.

-Thank you to the entire [SPKI WG](https://datatracker.ietf.org/wg/spki/about/) for their prioneering work on this style of authentication.
+Thanks to the entire [SPKI WG](https://datatracker.ietf.org/wg/spki/about/) for their closely related prioneering work.

-We are indebted to [Mark Miller](https://github.com/erights) for his numerous contributions to the field of distributed auth systems, programming langauges, and computer security.
+We want to especially recognize [Mark Miller](https://github.com/erights) for his numerous contributions to the field of distributed auth, programming langauges, and computer security.